 - Your baby has fewer than 6 diapers in a day.

-- You feel sad, blue, or overwhelmed for more than 2 weeks.
+- You feel sad, depressed, or overwhelmed for more than 2 weeks.

 - You have questions or concerns about yourself, or about your baby's condition or care.